|America's independent, non-partisan advocate for overburdened taxpayers.||Home | Donate | RSS | Log in|

 Form 1040 - Form and Instructions

-If you need help beyond the basic form, the IRS now prints over 1,000 publications, forms, and instructions.
+If a taxpayer needs help beyond the basic form, the IRS reported in 2005 that it had 195 different tax forms and it now prints over 1,000 publications, forms, and instructions.

 Paid Professionals Now Prepare Most Tax Returns

-As the tax system's complexity has grown, more taxpayers are turning to their computers or running to tax professionals to prepare their returns.
-The number of taxpayers using paid professionals has soared by approximately 60% since 1980 and by 30% since 1990.
+As the tax system's complexity has grown, more taxpayers have turned to their computers or to professionals to prepare their returns.
+The number of taxpayers using paid professionals has soared by approximately 60 percent since 1980 and by 25 percent since 1990.
 While some of this increase can be attributed to rising incomes, most of it is likely due to complexity.

-The growth in the use of paid preparers can be accurately tracked because beginning in 1977 tax professionals have been required to sign returns they have been paid to prepare.
+The growth in the use of paid preparers can be accurately tracked because from 1977 onward, tax professionals have been required to sign returns they have been paid to prepare.